-Working with children, young people & vulnerable adults
+Working with children, young people and vulnerable adults

-Any member of staff or volunteer who may be in a position of responsibility when working with children, young people (under the age of 18) or with vulnerable adults must complete an 'enhanced disclosure check' through the Scottish Disclosure Protecting Vulnerable Groups (PVG) scheme.
+Anyone working with children, young people (under the age of 18) or with vulnerable adults must complete an 'enhanced disclosure check' through the Scottish Disclosure Protecting Vulnerable Groups (PVG) scheme.

-Volunteers will not have this responsibility or be left unsupervised while working with young or vulnerable people unless their PVG status has been received and confirmed.
+Volunteers will not have this responsibility or left unsupervised while working with young or vulnerable people.

-We anticipate that such situations will be very rare within SISI as children, young people and vulnerable adults will most likely be accompanied and supervised by parents/guardians or staff from either their own organisation or SISI or fishery trust staff.
+Children, young people and vulnerable adults will always be accompanied and supervised by a parent, guardian or staff member from their own organisation or group.